jimblandy/context-switch/README.md

     A limit of `max` means that there's no limit.
-However, for the `pids` controller, limits set on parent cgroups also apply to their descendants, so we need to check our ancestors:
+However, for the `pids` controller, limits set on parent cgroups also apply to their descendants, so we need to check our ancestor groups:

         $ cat /sys/fs/cgroup/pids/user.slice/user-1000.slice/pids.max
         10813